Data Augmentation for Seizure Prediction with Generative Diffusion Model: Experiments and Results

 \section{Experiments and Results}

-In this section, we evaluate our model on the CHB-MIT and Kaggle database.
-The details and evaluation metrics of our experiments are presented, followed by the experimental results and comparisons with several state-of-the-art methods.
+In this section, comparative experiments are conducted on the CHB-MIT and Kaggle database.
+The details of the two datasets and the evaluation metrics of our experiments are presented, followed by the experimental results and comparisons with several SOTA methods.